-Commissioner Lesser disclosed that he has been a member of the Mansionization Issues Committee for the past year, and the project applicant has been a contributing participant in the discussions.
-He said that he has no personal relationship with the project applicant other than through the Committee meetings, and he has no financial interest in the project.
-He stated that he believes he can rule on the application fairly.
+- 32 Commissioner Lesser disclosed that he has been a member of the Mansionization Issues - Committee for the past year, and the project applicant has been a contributing participant in the - discussions.
+He said that he has no personal relationship with the project applicant other than - 35 through the Committee meetings, and he has no financial interest in the project.
+He stated that - 36 he believes he can rule on the application fairly.

-Associate Planner Haaland summarized the staff report.
-He stated that the proposal is to formally merge 2.67 original lots and retain three existing apartment buildings.
-He commented that three walls of the existing buildings are nonconforming to the 5' required side setback existing 33.8 foot wall on the southeast portion of the site which has a 3.1' existing side setback.
-1 2 He pointed out that the subject application does not propose any new construction.
-He indicated that a Minor Exception is required because the enlargement of the site would result in 3 nonconformities with the side setbacks from the 5' requirement.
+- 38 Associate Planner Haaland summarized the staff report.
+He stated that the proposal is to - formally merge 2.67 original lots and retain three existing apartment buildings.
+He commented - 40 that three walls of the existing buildings are nonconforming to the 5' required side setback - resulting from a merged parcel.
+He commented that the most extreme nonconformity is the existing 33.8 foot wall on the southeast portion of the site which has a 3.1' existing side setback.
+1 He pointed out that the subject application does not propose any new construction.
+He indicated 2 that a Minor Exception is required because the enlargement of the site would result in 3 nonconformities with the side setbacks from the 5' requirement.
 He commented that a Coastal 4 5 Development Permit is not required since construction or subdivision proposals are not included with the application.
 He stated that the criteria required for a Minor Exception are that the 6 deviation from the Code is considered minor; that there would be no detrimental impact to the 7 surrounding area; and that there would be a significant practical difficulty present in altering the 8 9 building to relocate the nonconforming wall.
 He indicated that the issue is before the Commission because there was significant public opposition to the application.
 He said that the 10 main opposition to the merger in general is in formally creating a site that is substantially larger 11 than a standard size lot on The Strand.
 He commented that one criterion for approval of a Minor 12 Exception is that any construction be limited to 50 percent of the valuation of the existing 13 structure.
 He indicated that a Minor Exception application must involve construction that is less 14 than 50 percent replacement value of the existing structure, and a project that exceeds 50 percent 15 16 is not eligible for a Minor Exception.